kensnyder/any-data/README.md

 I needed a tool for dealing with the wide variety of data types that can be passed to `new Response()`.
-So `AnyData` allows lazy data conversion for response bodies to simplify http server middleware such as calculating etags and Brotli compression.
+So `AnyData` allows lazy data conversion for response bodies to simplify http server middleware such as calculating etags and compression with Brotli.

 Note that `AnyData` does not support `ReadableStream` even though `Response` does.